HewlettPackard/FAMfs/README.md

 has not yet been implemented but could easily be added to the existing EDR framework.
 ```
 ## Install dependencies
+Ensure you have installed the dependencies: yasm (or masm), openmpi (or mpich), leveldb, gotcha, libfabric (zhpe-support, zhpe-libfabric and probably zhpe-driver) and perl-Test-Harness.
 ```
    git clone https://github.com/google/leveldb.git
    cd leveldb && git checkout -b ver_1.20 a53934a3ae1244679 && make